Skip to main content

 • Make sure your event isn't competing with another local jumble sale or similar event in the weeks before and after.

-• The timing for your swap shop depends on your audience.
+• The timing for your Swish event depends on your audience.

 State what items people can and cannot bring

-• Decide what items you want people to bring to the swap shop.
-It doesn't have to just be clothes.
+• Decide what items you want people to bring to the Swish event.
+It doesn't have to just be clothes, shoes and accessories.
 You could also ask people to bring books, DVDs, CDs, kitchenware, gardening items, toys, baby items etc.

 • You should provide general guidance for items such as - items must be from households only, they must be fit for reuse, must fit in a car, no electrical items (unless Portable Appliance Testing (PAT)) and no duvets (to avoid problems of dust mites etc).